 We want to provide website hosting for two different clients, The Daily Planet and LexCorp.
 Employees from the respective companies will belong in the system under the following groups, wgdailyplanet and wglexcorp.
-Here is how the overal structure will look like,
+Here is how the top level structure,

-User Name Assigned User Group Web Root Directory File Access Directory Access dailyplanet01 Clark Kent wgdailyplanet /opt/web/php/dailyplanet.com/ Read, Write and Execute Read, Write and Execute lexcorp01 Lex Luthor wglexcorp /opt/web/php/lexcorp.com/ Read, Write and Execute Read, Write and Execute Apache Server www-data /opt/web/php/dailyplanet.com/ /opt/web/php/lexcorp.com/ Read Read and Execute (required to transverse directories) Staff Users staff /opt/web/php/dailyplanet.com/ /opt/web/php/lexcorp.com/ Read Read and Execute (required to transverse directories) Other No Access No Access
+User Name Assigned User Group Web Root Directory File Access Directory Access dailyplanet01 Clark Kent wgdailyplanet /opt/web/php/dailyplanet.com/ Read, Write and Execute Read, Write and Execute lexcorp01 Lex Luthor wglexcorp /opt/web/php/lexcorp.com/ Read, Write and Execute Read, Write and Execute Apache Server www-data /opt/web/php/dailyplanet.com/ /opt/web/php/lexcorp.com/ Read Read and Execute (required to transverse directories) Other No Access No Access

 We do not want employees from different companies access or even have awareness of each others web directory.
 At the same time, the Apache Server running as user www-data belonging to group www-data also needs access to the directories.
 We also want to grant users of the staff group read access for support purposes.
-Finally, we want all subequent directories and files under the respective Web Root Directories to inherit the same permissions.
+Finally, we want all subsequent directories and files under the respective Web Root Directories to inherit the same permissions.

-This is just not possible using standard Unix groups.
+This is just not possible using standard Unix permissions.

-If you want to go into more detail, here is what each directory will look like and how the main user types will interact with directories,
+As such we will require ACLs.
+Here is what each directory will look like and how the main user types will interact with directories and files,